ARedfearn/MuchBetter.API/README.md

 The task is to create a service that represents a simplified version of the MuchBetter e-wallet app!

-We expect the assignemtn to take around a week to complete.
+We expect the assignment to take around a week to complete.
 Feel free to use any addiotional depedencies/libraries you like.
+The assignemtn should include unit and integration tests, not a full test suite but a few good examples.
+Dockerising the service is optional but encouraged.

 ## API